SamOllason/samollason.github.io/_posts/2025-07-24-using-copilot-agent-and-tdd.markdown

 5. I have set up our CoPilot-instructions to ask CoPilot to build and run all unit tests after every change it makes.
 I inspect the results of the tests (usually they now pass).
 6. Inspect CoPilot's solution: often I have to make a few tweaks, but not much; I suppose when you break down most work items into very small pieces, everything is usually a just a solved problem really, so CoPilot finds this easy.

-Another good habit alongside TDD that this encourages is writing down a proper user story, which, again, aligns everyone in the team around what it is you are really doing, and why.
+**Another good habit alongside TDD that this encourages is writing down a proper user story**, which, again, aligns everyone in the team around what it is you are really doing, and why.

 I've been surprised by good this approach above is; CoPilot has often added really neat UI layouts and implementations that I wasn't thinking of.